 I also cannot get enough of the cover of the Bowie song Cat People (Putting Out Fire) that Manson did with Shooter Jennings.
 That’s one of those songs where every version except the one from the Bowie album is great.
 I mean, the song appeared on Let’s Dance, but that was a version that was recorded specifically for the genre experiment that Let’s Dance explored.

-My feelings are mixed on Heaven Upside Down.
-It takes occasional risks and Tyler Bates continued to be an asset.
+While Heaven Upside Down lacks the musical boldness of The Pale Emperor, it has Marilyn Manson’s strongest recent lyrics.
+The album still takes occasional risks, musically, and Tyler Bates continued to be an asset.
 Familiar sounds were used creatively as well, though: the album swings between Tyler’s familiar blues-rock and some nuances that almost sound like very early Marilyn Manson.
-Revelation 12 and Je$u$ Cri$i$ both remind me of the Spooky Kids music.
+Revelation 12 and Je$u$ Cri$i$ both remind me of the Spooky Kids.
 Saturnalia sounds like some of the best material from Antichrist Superstar.
 Tattooed In Reverse is catchy, beat-driven industrial metal, which is a familiar genre for Manson, but still sounds different.

 The influence of seventies glam rock on Marilyn Manson is well-documented and Threats of Romance is the best expression of it in a while.
 It’s exactly what a modern, metal interpretation of Bowie, Roxy Music, etc. should sound like.